versionone/VersionOne.Client.Requestor/TECHNICAL.md

 ## 2. Select a project and fetch its Requests assets

-* Still with the Chrome console and Network tab open, click the 'System (All Projeccts)` result
+* Still with the Chrome Developer Tools and Network tab open, click the 'System (All Projeccts)` result
 * Click the `List` button to fetch the Request list

 ### Request URL generated